binoyjayan/p2sh/README.md

 🦀 🦀 🦀 Interpreter for the p2sh programming language 🦀 🦀 🦀

+## Introduction

+`p2sh` is a scripting language designed for packet processing.
+The Documentation can be found [here](./docs/README.md).
-The project served as a way for me to learn Rust, so many parts of the code may not be the most idiomatic.
-A p2sh script can be edited using the [kilo editor](https://github.com/binoyjayan/kilo-rs/tree/main) that knows its syntax.
+This project served as a means for me to learn Rust; therefore, some parts of the code might not adhere strictly to Rust idioms.
+A p2sh script can be edited using the [kilo editor](https://github.com/binoyjayan/kilo-rs/tree/main) which is tailored to recognize its syntax.

 ## Dependencies